manjup-cadence/s3/docs/introduction-xaf.md

 {: .no_toc }

-Just the Docs has some specific configuration parameters that can be defined in config file.
+XAF has some specific configuration parameters that can be defined in config file.
 {: .fs-6 .fw-300 }